JGDoerrer/selection_generator/README.md

 ## Introduction

 This research project aims to find worst case optimal comparison algorithms for selecting the `i`-th smallest of `n` elements of a set for `n` up to `15` with computer search.
+Explicitly, we apply computer search to determine the optimal worst-case number of comparisons for selecting a single element from a set of initially unordered elements.
+Our method comprises the three main approaches forward search, backward search and bidirectional search.
+Additionally, we harness the notion of compatible solutions in all of the three searches.
+For the forward search approach besides pruning, poset canonification and heuristics, multithreading was applied successfully.
+In backward search the greatest challenge is posed by the task of calculating the predecessors.
+This was tackled by a three-step procedure that can be performed within reasonable time and storage costs.

+Time measurements showed that the backward search performed slightly faster for smaller $n$ and $i$.
+For higher values, up to `n=15` and `i=7` the backward search consumed only about `24%` of the time taken by the forward search.
+Overall, we could not only confirm solutions of previous research but also improve the lower bound for `n=15` and `i=4` by one comparison.
+Furthermore, we can disprove the conjecture that "pair-forming algorithms", in which the first comparison of any singleton with another singleton is performed, do not lead to suboptimal results.
+For `n = 12` and `i = 4`, this assumption gives a bound of `20` comparisons, which does not correspond to the optimal bound of 19 comparisons.

 ## Requirements

-Since the project depends on the rust crate nauty, a C compiler able to compile it is required in addition to Rust.
+Since the project depends on the rust crate nauty, a C-compiler able to compile it is required in addition to Rust.

-To install `Rust` please follow the guide on the **website**[5].
+To install `rust` please follow the guide on the **website**[5].

 The package version used to create the data is